Black History Month: A Tale of Three Women

 She quickly gained prominence in the Young Communist League, joining the National Council, and by 1946 she was on the National Committee of the full blown Communist Party, using the name Claudia Jones as a thin veil of privacy for her family as much as herself.

 Unfortunately, at this time, America wasn't that keen on communists.
-I'm sure there has ever been a time where Americans were into it even a little bit, but it was particularly bad now.
+I'm not sure there has ever been a time where Americans were into it even a little bit, but it was particularly bad now.
 China had fallen to the Maoists, Russia was testing the first nuclear bomb and there were suspicions of communist sympathies upon many well known individuals.

 The FBI decided they were quite interested in keeping an eye on what Claudia was doing, and over the years she gained herself a two volume filed with over a thousand pages of notes, which typically is the primary source of most of her life.